Invent the future of global health at UW Bioengineering Summer Day Camp!

-The 2014 Bioengineering Summer Camp is a unique, 5-day experience for students entering the 9th or 10th grade in the next academic year.
-During camp, students will learn how University of Washington Bioengineers are tackling global health issues such as malaria, HIV, tuberculosis, and cancer.
+The Bioengineering Summer Camp is a unique, 5-day experience for Seattle-area students entering the 9th or 10th grade in the next academic year.
+Campers will explore solutions to global health problems such as malaria and HIV, as well as learn central dogma of biology and engineering problem solving method.
 Together with bioengineering faculty, staff, and students, campers will participate in a hands-on environment that will explore how bioengineers are inventing the future of medicine.

-Bioengineering Summer Camp will be held on the University of Washington Campus from July 21st-25th, 2014.
+Bioengineering Summer Camp will be held on the University of Washington Campus from July 18-22, 2016.

 How much does it cost?